Does Ross offer on-campus career services?

 Requests to defer admission to the MSCM Program are reviewed by the Admissions Committee.
 Only in cases of documented, extraordinary personal circumstances is it even considered.
 Deferrals are never granted for work or visa-related reasons.
 If granted, deferrals are limited to one year.

 At this time we do not offer a part-time version of the MSCM program.

 How many credits can a student take outside of the MSCM program?

-With permission of the program director, you may take up to 3 credits outside of the Ross School of Business but within the University of Michigan, Ann Arbor campus.
+With permission of the program director, you may take up to 1/6 of your course credits outside of the Ross School of Business but within the University of Michigan, Ann Arbor campus.

 How can I contact the Master of Supply Chain Office?

 Can I reapply to the MSCM Program if I wasn't accepted previously?